robert-stuttaford/terraform-example/README.md

 ```

 This will allow you to download the current Terraform state for that env from S3.
-**Note:** Make sure you DO NOT source your `zsh-plugin`.
-The AWS keys in there will be used instead of the AWS credentials.

 Verify that it's working with `make plan`: